The best talent will always have the most choice when it comes to who they work for—so what are they looking for?

 Once the data is gathered, it’s time to see what it tells us.
 Look for patterns or outliers, ensuring that the context of any comparison is correct and that it adjusts for legitimate factors like performance or tenure which may influence pay determinations depending on your pay philosophy.

-Important to note is that this process is likely to yield a ‘rinse and repeat’ of gathering more data or changing formulas to ensure accuracy, so don’t be disheartened if you have to return to the previous stage and adjust your sub-goals slightly to meet your goals effectively.
+This kind of compensation review process is likely to yield a ‘rinse and repeat’ of data collection or changing formulas to ensure accuracy, so don’t be disheartened if you have to return to the previous stage and adjust your sub-goals slightly to meet your goals effectively.

 8. Compile your findings

 Once you’ve been able to successfully investigate the data, it’s time to pull together your findings.
-This is commonly done in a report or presentation that can surface high-level insights such as a group's compa-ratio or pay gaps amongst roles of equal work, to determine where any remediation efforts should be directed.
+This is commonly done in a report or presentation that can surface high-level insights such as a group's compa-ratio or pay gaps amongst roles of equal work, to determine where any remediation efforts should be directed for achieving pay equity.

 This stage often ends with a recommendation for addressing the areas of the business that are at odds with the pay stance we mentioned earlier and the cost and mechanism for doing so.